 But in reality, our lifestyle is partially possible thanks to travel credit cards.

 We opened our first travel credit card in 2015.
-Since then, we’ve opened dozens of travel cards, using the points and miles we’ve gained to save tens of thousands of dollars on travel!
+Since then, the points and miles we’ve earned have helped us save tens of thousands of dollars on travel!

 - Free flights (including a few in business class!)